jamesdiacono/WebSeif/README.md

 - _store_: The store object to use.
 See the [Stores](#stores) section.
 - _transport_: The transport object to use.
 See the [Transports](#transports) section.
 - _autogenerate_keypair_: Whether the _store_'s keypair should be generated automatically, if missing.
 Defaults to false.
-- _webcrypto_: The WebCrypto object.
-Defaults to `window.crypto`.
-On Node.js, pass the `webcrypto` member of the built-in "crypto" module.

 An object with two methods, `connect` and `listen`, is returned.